drts01/notes/stackedit/Giving Interview.md

  - Why DevOps?
 	 - What are the stages/loop?
-	 - Key compents, i.e. SCM, b
+	 - Key compents, i.e. SCM, build server, etc
 	 - Continous Integration, Delivery, vs Deployment
 	 - Feedback
  - Why/When to automate?